paulzzy/ucla-cs31/README.md

 To see the instructions and tech spec for a project, open `instructions.html` in the corresponding directory.

-Likewise, failed test cases for a project can be found in `🗿.txt`.
+Likewise, grading results (particularly failed test cases) for a project can be found in `🗿.txt`.
 If no test cases were failed, the file will only contain "🤩".

 All other files in a project directory are part of my submission for that assignment.